astral-sh/uv/CONTRIBUTING.md

 ## Setup

-You need [Rust](https://rustup.rs/), a C compiler and CMake to build Puffin.
+You need [Rust](https://rustup.rs/), a C compiler, and CMake to build Puffin.
 To run the tests, you need Python 3.8, 3.9 and 3.12.

 To run the tests we recommend [nextest](https://nexte.st/) as faster `cargo test` replacement.
 Make sure to run the tests with `--all-features`, otherwise you'll miss most of our integration tests.